Skip to main content

 Conclusion

-Congratulations!
-If you made it this far, you have successfully created a RESTful API with Rust and artix-web.
-You learned some basic concepts of RESTful APIs and how a possible implementation could look like.
-You also learned to set up an in-memory database using Mutex and Arc.
+You've built a RESTful API with Rust and actix-web.
+You learned basic REST API concepts and set up an in-memory database using Mutex and Arc.

-In the next blog post, we will take a look on how to replace the in-memory database with a real database.
-Tell me in the comments what database you would like me to use and why it should be postgres.
+In the next article, we'll replace the in-memory database with a real one.
+Tell me in the comments what database you'd like to see (and why it should be postgres).

 Resources